This Gorgeous Tree House Is the World’s Most Popular Airbnb

 If you had to guess what the most popular Airbnb in the world was, what would you say?
 No, it’s not a balcony apartment in Paris or a Caribbean beachside bungalow.
 A tree house in Atlanta, Georgia, appears on more wish lists than any other home on the site.
 Sound appealing?
 Check out these other tree houses you can rent.

 Owner Peter Bahouth built the three-building tree house 18 years ago and listed it on Airbnb on a whim when he read an article about how people loved booking tree houses on the site.
 But he never expected it to reach quite the popularity that it did.
 Even if only the people with it on their wish lists got to stay, it would be booked for the next 812 years, he says.
 Book early if you want to snag a spot!
-Just don’t make these vacation rental mistakes before committing.
+If you want to book an Airbnb closer to home, these are the top rentals under $100 in all 50 states.

 Outdoors for city folk

 Bahouth says the tree house’s authenticity could be part of the reason it’s been so successful.
 He didn’t set it up as a guesthouse, decorating carefully with things he didn’t mind getting stolen.
 For instance, the sitting room has fossils, an old saw blade, and 80-year-old windows that have butterfly wings pressed between the panes.
-Learn how to make your own home effortlessly impeccable.
+Check out these other wacky places you can rent on Airbnb.

 It’s not like you have to risk your life climbing a ladder to reach the tree house, but it’s not a grounded cabin in the woods either.
 One side overlooks a hill, so you can dangle your feet and feel on top of the world.
 If you want small without the outdoors, try one of these tiny homes for rent around the country.